Wider Opportunities and enrichment

 On top of this, any profits that are made will be split between the company members, so the more successful you are, the more money you will make!

-Subject coaching is a vital support mechanism for younger students in North Chadderton.
+Subject mentoring is a vital support mechanism for younger students in North Chadderton.

-As a subject coach, you will choose a subject that you are passionate about or academically strong in – this will often be one of your AS Level subjects – and support the learning of younger students within the subject.
+As a subject mentor, you will choose a subject that you are passionate about or academically strong in – this will often be one of your subjects – and support the learning of younger students within the subject.

 You will work alongside teaching staff to act as a support member of staff in lessons, assist in revision classes and homework clubs.

-Subject coaching is rewarding in a variety of ways.
-Subject coaches build confidence with their interpersonal and communication skills, whilst also honing their ability to be a leader of learning.
-Subject coaches have found that seeing the improvement in students’ attainment and understanding within subjects has been hugely fulfilling and the skills and experiences that they developed were transferrable to their own learning.
+Subject mentoring is rewarding in a variety of ways.
+Subject mentors build confidence with their interpersonal and communication skills, whilst also honing their ability to be a leader of learning.
+Subject mentors have found that seeing the improvement in students’ attainment and understanding within subjects has been hugely fulfilling and the skills and experiences that they developed were transferrable to their own learning.

 Duke of Edinburgh

 A D of E programme is a real adventure from beginning to end.